sohan-76/Agriculture-Machines-Rental-main/README.md

-Here’s the README content in the format you requested:

----

-# React Project: Agriculture Machine Rental (Frontend Only)
+# React Project: Agriculture Machine Rental

 This is a React application for an Agriculture Machine Rental platform.